Feastio

 In the meantime, Rhinory plans to build a separate barn for the eventual arrival of female rhinos.
 Those female rhinos will be chosen based on their genetic profiles, which will be as different from Blake's as possible.

-Per Christine, white rhinos are not the easiest species for captive breeding.
-The current best practice introduces one mature male to two to four females.
+Per Christine, white rhinos are not the easiest species to breed in captivity.
+The current best practice is to introduce one mature male to two to four females.
 The females may include one older rhino with some experience and a few younger ones.

 Space is essential during this time.
 And, incredibly, there's only about a 48-hour window when a female white rhino can accept a male to engage in sex.